-The Company receives pharmaceutical rebates from AHM pursuant to the plan joinder agreement between the Company, AMA and AHM discussed in Note 10.
-AHM has contracted with Caremark, an affiliate, to deliver pharmacy benefit management services to the Company.
-The Company receives rebates from AHM that relate to the Company's membership.
+The Company receives pharmaceutical rebates through an agreement with AHM.
+AHM has contractual agreements with pharmaceutical companies for rebates, which cover the Company's membership as well as the membership of other Aetna affiliates.
+The Company receives those rebates from AHM that relate to the Company's membership.
 The Company estimates pharmaceutical rebate receivables based upon the historical payment trends, actual utilization and other variables.
 Actual rebates collected are applied to the collection periods below, using a first in first out methodology.
-At December 31, 2019 and 2018, the Company had pharmaceutical rebate receivables of \$616,233 and \$7,735,943, respectively (refer to the Company's accounting practices related to pharmaceutical rebate receivables in Note 1).
+At December 31, 2020, the Company had pharmaceutical rebate receivables of \$892,669.
+At December 31, 2019, the Company had no pharmaceutical rebate receivables (refer to the Company's accounting practices related to pharmaceutical rebate receivables in Note 1).

-The following table discloses the quarterly revenue and subsequent cash collections relating to the pharmaceutical rebates discussed in Note 10.
+The following table discloses the quarterly revenue and subsequent cash collections relating to the pharmaceutical rebates discussed in Note 10: